igortrinidad/adonis-model-utilities/README.md

 ## 2. Register provider

-Once you have installed adonis-cast-attributes, make sure to register the provider inside `start/app.js` in order to make use of it.
+Once you have installed adonis-model-utilities, make sure to register the provider inside `start/app.js` in order to make use of it.

 ```js
 const providers = [